DanGiannone1/life_manager/design_document.md

     }>;
 }
 ```
+A maximum of 100 items can be updated in a single batch request.
+If one update in the batch fails, the entire batch will be rolled back.

 ### POST /api/items
 Creates a new item.

 Request Body: Task or Goal document (without id, createdAt, updatedAt)

+### DELETE /api/items/{id}
+Deletes a single item by its ID.

+### POST /api/categories
+Creates a new category.

+### GET /api/categories
+Retrieves all categories.

+### GET /api/categories/{id}
+Retrieves a single category by its ID.

+### PATCH /api/categories/{id}
+Updates a category.

+### DELETE /api/categories/{id}
+Deletes a category.

+## 5. Error Handling

+API endpoints will return appropriate HTTP status codes (e.g., 400 for bad requests, 404 for not found, 500 for server errors).
+Error responses will be in JSON format with an error message.

+## 6. Authentication and Authorization

+Authentication will be handled using JWT (JSON Web Tokens).
+Authorization will be based on user roles and permissions.

+## 7. Filtering and Sorting

+Filters are applied using exact matches for status and type.
+Sorting is done based on the selected field and direction.

+## 8. Recurring Tasks

+When a recurring task is completed, a new instance of the task is created with a new due date based on the `frequencyInDays`.
+The `completionHistory` is updated with the completion date and the next due date.

+## 9. Milestones

+There is no limit on the number of milestones for a goal.
+Milestones have the same status values as tasks and goals.

+## 10. Other Considerations

+*   The `updatedAt` field is automatically updated on every change to the document.
+*   IDs are generated using UUIDs (version 4).